Doneeka Lewis

 Doneeka Danyell Lewis, née Hodges (born July 19, 1982), is an American-Bulgarian professional basketball currently playing for Olympiacos in Greece.
-A 5–9 guard, she was drafted with the 25th overall pick in the 2004 WNBA Draft for the Los Angeles Sparks, out of LSU.
+A 5–9 guard, she was drafted with the 25th overall pick in the 2004 WNBA draft for the Los Angeles Sparks, out of Louisiana State University.

 Personal life

 She is the twin sister of Roneeka Hodges.
 She married Gentry Lewis in the fall of 2004.

 College career

 In her college career, she scored 1,484 points, and collected 418 rebounds.
 She ranks 11th on the school's all-time scoring list.
 In 2002 and 2004, she earned second team All SEC honors.